 We all help humans and we are passionate about creating a world where every person will be equal to another.
 Where no one will starve or be cold.
 And we all work so hard to bring this to reality.
 But in the path to equality among all humans, we mustn’t forget about equality among non-human animals and humans either.

 The beauty of being human is that we don’t have to choose between the two things, but are able to help multiple animals and care for multiple causes.

 Be proud of that ability.

 Use it to help everyone, not just those who look like you.

 Tell me, which one of the ideas that I presented sounds so good that you will try it?
-Do you have any other ideas that you would like to share?
+Do you have any other ideas on how we can help other animals?
 Let me know in the comment section.